fyet/Mailing-Label-Software-Application/README.md

 Operating System Dependencies: Built and tested on Windows 10 / MS-DOS.

-Python Dependencies: See comments in files for more information.
+Python Module Dependencies: See comments in source code file for more information.